truenas/documentation/content/References/IPv6.md

   IPv6 and IPv4 networks cannot see or communicate with each other unless some [gateway](https://www.techtarget.com/iotagenda/definition/gateway) exists to allow for this.
   Your DNS server needs to be capable of providing name resolution for these more complex IPv6 addresses.

-  Specific network topology and configuration instructions and recommenddations are outside the scope of this article.
+  Specific network topology and configuration instructions and recommendations are outside the scope of this article.
   Consult with your IT network administrator or service provider for how to equip your network to allow communication between both IP protocols.

   You can dual-stack IPv4 and IPv6 in SCALE if your system has either two network interface cards or a NIC with two ports.